Rdpscan - A Quick Scanner For The CVE-2019-0708 "BlueKeep" Vulnerability

 $ sudo apt install libssl-dev

-To fix the path issue, add a compilation flag -I/usr/local/include, or something similar.
+To fix the path issue, add a compilation flag -I/usr/local/include

 Undefined symbols for architecture x86_64: